thecodework/hand-gesture/README.md

 ## what this project about?
 - Goal of this project is to recognize ONE, TWO, TREE, FOUR, FIVE, SIX, YEAH, ROCK, SPIDERMAN and OK.
 We use the LANDMARKS output of the LandmarkLetterboxRemovalCalculator.
 This output is a landmark list that contains 21 landmark.Each landmark have x, y and z values.
 But only x, y values are sufficient for our Goal.
-- We have five finger states.
+- We have five finger states-

 - thumbIsOpen
 - firstFingerIsOpen